beaker-project/beaker/documentation/user-guide/tests.rst

 supplied parameter to runtest.sh where you can access it by TEST\_PARAM\_NAME=value.

-For example you can launch the single workflow with a commandline like
+For example you can launch the single workflow with a command line like
 this:

 ::